 In premium areas such as VIP lounges or private bars, durable and higher-end reusable items like glass or steel help elevate the experience, creating a sense of distinction and quality.
 In general admission areas, reuse companies and venue operators shared that customers noted knowing their foodware wasn't going to landfill or the environment made them feel good about their choices.
 These positive associations extend to the venue, its operations, and the food and beverage providers.
-Participants also noted that partnerships with local reuse companies amplify a "support local" message that resonated strongly with guests.
+Venue operators, reuse companies and civil society groups also noted that partnerships with local reuse companies amplify a "support local" message that resonated strongly with guests.
 Reuse helps create a guilt-free fan experience, minimizing waste and offering fans a chance to be part of a larger movement toward sustainability.

-Workshop participants also highlighted that FWC26 host cities have seen unprecedented levels of engagement in public consultations related to reuse.
+It was highlighted that the City of Toronto has seen unprecedented levels of engagement in public consultations related to reuse.
 Stakeholder sessions and community surveys generated record-high response rates and revealed widespread public concern about single-use waste and strong support for zero-waste initiatives in establishments such as stadiums and restaurants.